[Exclusive] France pushes 'European way of life' amid Macron re-election bid

 France pushes 'European way of life' amid Macron re-election bid

-France has doubled down on its push for EU action against Islamist radicalisation, in a test of European appetite for French president Emmanuel Macron's domestic agenda promoting strict secularism.
+France has doubled down on its push for EU action against Islamist radicalisation, in a test of European appetite for French president Emmanuel Macron's domestic politics.

 "Jihadist terrorism remains the most widespread and deadly phenomenon within the member states of the European Union," the French EU presidency said in proposals on "Countering Radicalisation", which were sent to EU states on 1 February and seen by EUobserver.